pritamfocal/document/SDK/web_sdk.rst

         "focalxaiinspection": "^0.1.0",

 - **API Token Generation**:
     - Before showing the FocalX.ai damage guide, generate a token and supply it to the SDK.
-  - Refer to the API documentation for token generation: [API Token Generation](#link-to-api-token-generation).
+    - Refer to the API documentation for token generation: Authentication API.

 Integration Process with Package Manager
 ----------------------------------------

 - **Expected Parameters**:
     - The SDK expects the following parameters:

     .. code-block:: javascript